LoveDoLove-Forked-Projects/PineHookPlus/README.md

 **PineHookPlus** is an advanced example project demonstrating creative and efficient ways to leverage the [Pine Hooking Framework](https://github.com/canyie/pine) for runtime modifications in Android apps.
 This project focuses on simplifying the integration and customization of hooks, offering a structured and flexible approach to app behavior modification.

+To learn more about its usage and demo, please refer to the [blog post](https://qbtaumai.pages.dev/posts/pinehookplus/).

 ---

 ## 🌟 **Features**